DIY Ideas – How to build a deck

 Once you’ve answered the above questions, grab your measuring tape and a notepad and head out to your site.
 Draw a detailed plan of your deck, including any graduation of the land; this will be important when laying the foundations, to ensure a level deck.

-A typical deck will have four main structural elements:
+A typical deck will have three main structural elements:

 - Vertical posts concreted into the ground, which bearers will be attached to; the ground conditions will dictate the foundation requirements.